biosustain/Maud/docs/inputting.md

 * `molecule_unit` A unit for counting molecules, like 'mol' or 'mmol'
 * `volume_unit` A unit for measuring volume, like 'L'
 * `energy_unit` A unit for measuring energy, like 'J' or 'kJ'
+* `algebra_solve` A boolean argument that specifies if the powell algebra solver will be used to determine the steady state
+* `adjoint_solve` A boolean argument that specifies if the adjoint ode solver will be used in place of the bdf solver.

+The following fields can be specified by the ODE solver.
+The variables and definitions can be found both in the [`Stan documentation`](`https://mc-stan.org/docs/functions-reference/functions-ode-solver.html`) with more detail in the [`Sundials documentation`](`https://sundials.readthedocs.io/en/latest/cvodes/Usage/SIM.html#c.CVodeSStolerances`):

+* `rel_tol` Relative tolerance of the BDF solver
+* `abs_tol` Absolute tolerance of the BDF solver -- applied to every state variable.
+* `max_num_steps` Maximum number of steps taken by both the algebra and ODE solvers.
+* `timepoint` The integration time solved for either ODE solver.
+* `rel_tol_forward` The relative tolerance used during the forward solve
+* `abs_tol_forward` The absolute tolerance used during the backwards solve -- can be converted into a vector
+* `rel_tol_backward` The relative tolerance used during the backwards solve
+* `abs_tol_backward` The absolute tolerance used during the backwards solve -- can be converted into a vector
+* `rel_tol_quadrature` The relative tolerance used in the backwards quadrature problem
+* `abs_tol_quadrature` The absolute tolerance used in the backwards quadrature problem
+* `num_steps_between_checkpoints` number of steps between checkpoints in forward solution
+* `interpolation_polynomial` 1 for hermite and 2 for polynomial
+* `solver_forward` Solver used for forward ODE problem: 1=Adams (non-stiff), 2=BDF (stiff)
+* `solver_backward` Solver used for backward ODE problem: 1=Adams (non-stiff), 2=BDF (stiff)
+* `algebra_func_tol` After convergence of the solver, the proposed solution is plugged into the algebraic system and its norm is compared to the function tolerance.
+If the norm is below the function tolerance, the solution is deemed acceptable
+* `algebra_rel_tol` The relative tolerance is the estimated relative error of the solver and serves to test if a satisfactory solution has been found

 Here is an example configuration file: